Ffiirrsstt/PokDeng/README.md

-The Pok Deng game is developed using C# (.NET Framework) and stores data in Microsoft Access (.mdb files).
+The Pok Deng game is developed using C# (.NET Framework) and stores data in Microsoft Access (.mdb format).

-The game is played between the player (one person) and the dealer (system).
+It is a Pok Deng game between a player (one person) and the dealer (system).

-For betting, players can click chips, click "bet all," or choose via a trackbar.
+For betting, players can click chips, press "All In", or choose via a trackbar.

-At the start, players specify their initial amount of money.
-Then, they place bets and begin playing the game.
+At the beginning, players specify their starting balance (initial money), then place a bet and start playing the game.

-Players can continue to place bets, but if their remaining balance becomes too low, they will be invited to start a new game with the initial amount of money.
+Players can continue placing bets, but if their balance becomes too low, they will be forced to exit (the game must restart with the initial money).

-Pok Deng calculates the following rankings: Three of a kind > Straight > Pair, and other combinations.
-In the case of special hands, such as three of a kind facing another three of a kind, the winner is determined by who has the higher hand, such as Three Kings vs Three Queens.
+Pok Deng calculates the hand rankings: Three-of-a-kind > Straight > Numeric hands, etc. In cases of special hands, such as a Three-of-a-kind vs. another Three-of-a-kind, the result will be determined by the higher hand, such as Three Kings vs. Three Queens.

-This version of Pok Deng does not determine the winner by suit (Spades, Hearts, Clubs, Diamonds).
+This version of Pok Deng does not consider the suit (spades, hearts, diamonds, clubs) when determining the winner.

-- Three of a kind pays 5 times the bet.
+- Three-of-a-kind pays 5 times.
-- Straight pays 3 times the bet.
+- Straight pays 3 times.
-- Pair with the same suit on all three cards pays 3 times the bet.
+- A hand with all three cards in the same suit pays 3 times.
-- Pair with the same suit on two cards pays 2 times the bet.
+- A hand with two cards in the same suit pays 2 times.
-- Pair of the same rank on two cards pays 2 times the bet.
+- A hand with two cards of the same rank pays 2 times.

-Note: When a Pok 8 or Pok 9 is dealt, the game ends immediately, and the result is revealed.
+Note: If a player gets a Pok 8 or Pok 9, the game will immediately reveal the result of the hand.

-In cases where the player's hand has any value, they can choose to draw or not.
-After the player decides, it's the dealer's turn to decide whether to draw or not.
-Once the dealer's decision is made, the game results will be revealed.
+In the case where the player's hand has any value, the player can choose to draw another card or not.
+After the player's decision, it will be the dealer's turn to decide whether to draw a card.
+Afterward, the game result will be revealed.

-After the game results are shown, there will be a brief loading period (displayed as a progress bar), after which the player can decide how much to bet for the next round.
+After the game result is revealed, there will be a brief loading period (displayed as a progress bar), before allowing the player to select how much to bet for the next round.

-- The game system displays animation for dealing the cards.
+- The game system includes animations for dealing cards.
-- The game does not store gameplay data (no player information is saved; it is a single-player offline game with no tracking of individual play sessions).
+- The game will not store any gameplay data (it is an offline game for a single player and does not store any player data between games).